Eliud254/witz-Africa/README.md

-# Witz
+## Witz

-Witz is a startup project designed to offer financial services similar to Aspira Kenya.
-Our mission is to provide accessible and affordable financial solutions to individuals and businesses, empowering them to achieve their financial goals.
+**Witz** is an innovative startup aimed at providing accessible and affordable financial services across Africa.
+Our mission is to empower individuals and businesses to achieve their financial goals through a seamless and secure online platform.

 ## Table of Contents
 1. [Introduction](#introduction)